sarahwalker10/final-project-sarahwalker10/README.md

 - Parse image URLs that appear in messages and display the images at the end of the message.
 (Hint: you may use the web to help you find an appropriate regular expression)
-- Users can add an emoji reaction to any message or reply
+- Users can add an emoji reaction to any message or reply.
+You may choose a limited set of emoji reactions you support.
 - Hovering over a reaction displays all the users who had that reaction

 ### Single-Page State (5 points)